Here's a brief guide to what traders are talking about right now

-Via Dave Lutz at JonesTrading, here’s a super quick guide to what traders are talking about right now:
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about before markets open on Wednesday:

-Good Morning, and Happy Quarter End!
-US Futures are starting the day slightly weaker, losing 10bp as investors digest a 3day rally in the S&P. Overseas markets are showing a far bit of weakness, with the DAX off 50bp as German Retail Sales Miss weighed on Consumer Discretionary issues.
-Banks continue to break lower in Europe, hitting Italy and Spain for almost 2%.
-The FTSE is off with the energy and basic resources sectors lower.
-Overall, volumes remain muted across the continent, with most markets ~20% below normal turnover.
-In Asian Trade, Shanghai rallied 10bp as the Yuan is fixed the strongest against $ for 2016 – Nikkei lost 70bp as exporters were whacked on strengthening Yen and FY end sell programs weighed – Aussie popped 1.5% as miners and the big banks rebounded, while most of EM Asia was mixed.
+Good Morning!
+US Futures are showing a tentative bid, led by a 20bp pop in the DJIA on headlines DuPont and Dow in $120bn deal talks.
+Over in Europe, the DAX is nearing unchanged on the back of VW headlines, which sees the stock up 5% in afternoon action — helping propel Consumer discretionary shares higher.
+The rally is on thin ice, as the selloff in mining companies extended to a 7th day, plunging to 11year lows in London.
+That said, the FTSE is up on the day, rallying on the back of Industrials and Staples.
+Over in Asia, Chinese Inflation data came in higher than expected — but Shanghai closed up small.
+Our office in Kauai noted that Strong machine orders supported Japan early but the NKY met resistance at its 200 DMA and ultimately rolled over as the yen gained.
+Aussie finished in the red despite gold mining stocks acting well thanks to an afternoon selloff in the big banks — while nearly every emerging market continued to be battered.

-There was some heavy selling of JGBs overnight, driving yields from -9bp to -3bp as large pensions and Insurers rebalanced for Year End — That said, German and US Yields remain slightly lower, with the US 2YR trading downside 200dma and US 30YY finding stiff resistance at the 50dma.
-The $ continues to break lower as Euro gains despite choppy economic data, and the Yen continued to rally despite Kuroda dovish comments.
-With the weakening $, we have a tailwind under commodities, and we find Oil rallying back towards unch even as Asian imports of Iranian oil jumped, and Natty gaining 50bp ahead of Inventory data later today.
-The Metals complex is a mixed picture, With Silver and Platinum up 1%, dragging Gold to overnight highs, while Zinc and Copper are falling under pressure.
-Softs are red across the board.
+The US 10YY has gained 2bp, but continued to find heavy resistance around the 2.25% level.
+Those Fed Funds are at a record high 80% chance of Fed liftoff next week, while that “Policy Sensitive” 2YY is climbing 1bp in early action.
+That said, the $ is losing ground against the basket, as Commodity-linked currencies are stronger, Euro jumps on solid IFO data from Germany, and that Yen gains on Economic data from Japan.
+With the weaker $, Commodities are taking advantage of the tailwind — Copper, Nickel and Silver are all up 1%+ – while Gold is showing a meagre 35bp advance.
+The Energy complex is acting better, thanks to API showing a huge draw last night of 1.9M barrels (Street was looking for a build of 1.3M), helping Oil bounce 1.5% into DoE data later today.

 Business Insider Emails & Alerts